cordawyn/rdf4h-hdbi/README.md

 Before doing anything, you may need to prepare the database using `createStorage`.

 To start working with the backend, you are expected to supply a connection instance to it.
-You have to import the requird module of HDBI, e.g. hdbi-sqlite to connect to your kind of database.
+You have to import the required module of HDBI, e.g. hdbi-sqlite to connect to your kind of database.

     import Database.HDBI.Sqlite
     import Data.RDF.Persistence